-15.1 Sample data
+Sample data / Sample assignm ent table

-In the sample assignment table, a particular method is assigned to a sample identification.
-In this way, you ensure that your samples will be processed with the correct method; mix-ups are not longer possible.
-When you start a determination, you need only enter the sample identification; the method is loaded automatically.

-Add a new sample assignment to the list, see following chapter.

-Delete the selected sample assignment.

-Edit the selected sample assignment, see following chapter.

-Editing the sample assignment

-Identification

-Identification of the sample.

-You can place an as a wildcard at the beginning or end of the character string.
-Doing so allows you to prefix or suffix a sequential number, for example, to the identification, which will be ignored when methods are being assigned.

-Entry 24 characters maximum

-Selection Selection of defined identifications in the

-sample identification list

-Memory location the method is loaded from.
-All memory locations are selectable, even if they are currently not accessible.

-Selection Internal memory External memory 1 Exter-

-nal memory 2 Shared memory

-Default value Internal memory

-Shared directory in the network.

-Method that is loaded when a sample with the above-specified identification is processed.
+Sample ident.
+Method

+Apple juice Me2115

+Mineral water Me3901

+Orange juice Me4612

+Tap water Me4155

+New Delete Edit

+In the sample assignr ple identification.
+In t cessed with the corre you start a determina the method is loaded nent table, a particular method is assigned to a sam- his way, you ensure that your samples will be pro- ect method; mix-ups are not longer possible.
+When ition, you need only enter the sample identification; automatically.
+[New] Add a new sample as signment to the list, see following chapter.
+[Delete] Delete the selected sa ample assignment.
+[Edit] Edit the selected sam ple assignment, see following chapter.
+Identification Editing the sampl e assignment Identification Identification of the s ample.
+You can place an ter string.
+Doing so for example, to the are being assigned. as a wildcard at the beginning or end of the charac- allows you to prefix or suffix a sequential number, identification, which will be ignored when methods Entry Selection 24 characters maximum Selection of defined identifications in the sample identification list Memory Memory location the selectable, even if the method is loaded from.
+All memory locations are ay are currently not accessible.
+Selection Default value Internal memory External memory 1 Exter- nal memory 2 Shared memory Internal memory Shared memory Shared directory in n the network.
+Method Method that is loade tion is processed.
+You d when a sample with the above-specified identifica- u can also enter a method that does not yet exist in tion is processed.
 You can also enter a method that does not yet exist in the selected memory.
 When a determination is started there is a check whether the method is available.